Birhanukassa/js_101/README.md

 # README #
-This is by no means is not my first GitHub Repository!
+This is by no means is my first GitHub Repository!